salwaAlhajjaji/GiftCardSmartContract/README.md

 cd app
 npm run dev
 ```
-**Finally copy the localhost kink and paste it on web browser preferably google chrome.**
+**Finally copy the localhost link and paste it on web browser preferably google chrome.**